First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

-In this study, we utilized a tunable single-cell $1.3$\,GHz elliptical cavity to search for DPDM.
+{\it Conclusion.} ---In this study, we utilized a tunable single-cell $1.3$ GHz elliptical cavity to search for DPDM.
 Our findings establish the most stringent exclusion limit across a majority of the scanned mass window, achieving a depth of sensitivity of up to $\epsilon \sim 2.2\times 10^{-16}$.
-This result demonstrates that employing cavities with high-quality factors significantly enhances the sensitivity towards the kinetic mixing coefficient of DPDM.
-Our experiment presents the first scan results using a tunable SRF cavity, which covers a frequency range of $1.37$\,MHz within DPDM's mass window.
-The scanning process started from an initial resonant frequency of $f_0^{\rm max} \simeq 1.299$\,GHz.
-We are currently designing a tuning apparatus to extend the scan window, and we will report corresponding experimental results in future work.
+This result demonstrates that employing cavities with high quality factors significantly enhances the sensitivity toward the kinetic mixing coefficient of DPDM.
+Our experiment presents the first scan results using a tunable SRF cavity, which covers a frequency range of $1.37$ MHz within DPDM's mass window, beginning from an initial resonant frequency of approximately $f_0^{\rm max} \simeq 1.299$ GHz.
+Our scan steps are set at intervals corresponding to $10^{-6}$ of the resonant frequency, aligning with the dark matter bandwidth to optimize the scan rate.
+To investigate any potential excess from a suspicious signal, we can simply adjust the resonant frequency slightly away from the bin indicating excess.
+Conducting a comprehensive scan of the surrounding region allows for the reconstruction of the frequency spectrum of DPDM, providing valuable insights into the mechanisms of dark matter formation.

+In the upcoming phase of our DPDM search, our foremost goals are to broaden the tuning range and boost sensitivity.
+We are in the process of designing a new tuning mechanism—a plunger tuner—that will adjust the beam pipe's end face at one end of the cavity.
+This adjustment is projected to enhance the tuning range to approximately $1/10$ of the resonant frequency.
+To further augment sensitivity, our strategy includes mitigating microphonics effects and diminishing amplifier noise, utilizing dilution refrigeration and nearly quantum-limited Josephson parametric amplifiers.
+Additionally, by employing coupled-cavity designs, we anticipate increasing the cavity volume tenfold while maintaining the same resonant frequency.
+With these advancements combined, we are optimistic about setting new constraints on the kinetic mixing coefficient $\epsilon$, potentially below $10^{-17}$.